 We offer a comprehensive compensation package, which includes a competitive salary, health, dental, vision and disability insurance, and a 401(k) match.
 In addition, employees generally receive Company equity upon the start of their employment with the Company and on an annual basis, and can also participate in our employee stock purchase program.
 We also have a tuition reimbursement program and sponsor immigration applications as appropriate.
-To ensure engagement and well-being, our employees have access to our Employee Assistance Program, a free onsite gym, and Company-sponsored employee-led clubs and teams.
-We are committed to equitable pay, irrespective of gender, race, ethnicity, or sexual orientation, and conduct comprehensive pay equity analyses on a semi-annual basis.
+To ensure engagement and well-being, our employees have access to various 100%-paid leave of absence programs, including medical, family, and bonding leaves.
+Additional programs our employees have access to include our employee assistance program, a free onsite gym, and Company-sponsored employee-led clubs and teams.
+We are committed to equitable pay, and we do not discriminate in recruitment, hiring, training, promotion or any other employment practices for reasons of race, color, religion, gender, gender expression, national origin, age, sexual orientation, marital or veteran status, disability, or any other legally protected status.
+We conduct comprehensive pay equity analyses on a routine basis.
 Since the onset of the COVID-19 pandemic, we have taken a flexible approach to supporting our employees in managing their work and personal responsibilities, with a focus on employee wellbeing.